 Thanksgiving will be here shortly (in Canada anyways, our US friends have a little more time)!
 Have you started thinking about what you are going to serve for dinner?
 Picked up your turkey and stuffing yet?
 Don’t forget the pumpkin pie!
 I am lucky that for Thanksgiving we normally go to my Mom’s house so I don’t have to worry about cooking or hosting everyone.
+Our contribution is a adorable turkey craft and usually a dessert to share.
 Now that our family is getting bigger with more cousins getting married and babies being adding into the mix it is not unusual to have 20+ for dinner.
 And yes we all squeeze around the table (or 2 tables) for a Thanksgiving feast!
-The boys and I have been working on a Thanksgiving craft this year and there will be a special centerpiece on Grandma’s table – Pom Pom Turkeys!
+The boys created a Thanksgiving craft that will be a special centerpiece on Grandma’s table – Pom Pom Turkeys!

-Pom Pom Turkeys are an easy Thanksgiving craft that is fun to do with the kids and can be put away to use again for many years to come!
+Pom Pom Turkeys are an easy Thanksgiving craft for first graders or young children that is fun to do with the kids and can be put away to use again for many years to come!
 I love that they use hand prints as part of the craft, it adds a personalized touch to each turkey.
-All you need to create your own turkey is:

 - Brown Yarn